“A poet is a nightingale who sits in darkness and sings to cheer its own solitude with sweet sounds.” ― Percy Bysshe Shelley

 “The melancholy river bears us on.
 When the moon comes through the trailing willow boughs, I see your face, I hear your voice and the bird singing as we pass the osier bed.
 What are you whispering?
 Sorrow, sorrow.
 Joy, joy.
 Woven together, like reeds in moonlight.” – Virginia Woolf

-Listen to and purchase an mp3 the recording here:
+Listen to and purchase an mp3 of When Love Falls Apart here:

 Donating = Loving

-Please support the arts!
 You can purchase my music and spoken word – which I hope you will.
-If you find joy and inspiration in my words and would like to provide additional support, please be lovely and consider a donation of your choosing – from anywhere between a coffee and a nice dinner.
-It will be deeply appreciated.
+If you find joy and inspiration in my words, would you like to provide additional support?
+Please be lovely and consider a donation of your choosing – from anywhere between a coffee and a nice dinner.
+I will deeply appreciate it.